List of Supernatural and The Winchesters characters: Samhain

 Samhain is a powerful whitish-eyed demon and the Origin of Halloween in season 4.

-It is unknown when and how Samhain was actually born, driven to hell, died, the reason why he went to hell at all, and was created.
-The fact that his resurrection breaks one of the 66 seals, however, suggests that it was created before the imprisonment of Lucifer.
 Before he was imprisoned in Hell centuries ago, he reigned over Earth on Halloween night.
 People kept their children inside, they left treats to appease him and they left carved pumpkins on their doorsteps to worship him.
 His power seems to be intermediate between that of black-eyed demons and white-eyed demons.
 He maintains all traits and powers of a normal black-eyed demon, and he also proved capable of emanating a demonic energy blast similar to Lilith's.
-Unlike other demons, however, he is capable of summoning monsters, such as ghosts, zombies, etc. He is summoned by two witches, one of whom he kills himself, but Sam manages to exorcise him again with his powers.
-He differs from other demons in that its eye color is either pale blue and/or possibly gray.
-His eyes appear to be a hybridized iris pigment of blue and gray, but his sclera is white and his pupil black.
-Samhain is the only so far known Whitish Eyed Demon and presumably the only one ever.

 Wanting to summon Samhain, two witches named Tracy Davis and Don Harding start performing the sacrifices needed to summon Samhain.
 This draws the attention of the Winchesters and the angels as the raising of Samhain is one of the 66 Seals.
 Sam and Dean kill Don, but Tracy reveals herself and successfully summons Samhain, breaking the seal.
 Samhain possesses Don's body and recognizes Tracy before killing her.
 Samhain is unable to tell that Sam and Dean are alive due to a "mask" of blood they smeared on their faces so he leaves them alone.

 Samhain travels to a mausoleum where a bunch of high school students are having a party, locks them in and summons zombies and at least one ghost that attack.
 Sam and Dean rescue most of the kids and Dean deals with the monsters while Sam faces Samhain.
 Sam proves immune to Samhain's power so they fight hand to hand, but even with the demon-killing knife, Sam is no match for the demon.
 Finally, in the end, Sam manages to exorcise Samhain with his powers and sends him back to Hell.

 A drawing of Samhain can be seen in Anna Milton's journal.
 The description says "Samhain.
 The next seal is broken."
 In Anna's drawing, Samhain's eyes are completely whitish, showing that Samhain is classified as a whitish eyed demon.